napari/napari/docs/source/events/rendering.rst

 :class:`~napari._vispy.experimental.tiled_image_visual.TiledImageVisual`
 for the generic "tiled" case, but introduce a new ``OctreeVisual`` that knows about the Octree.
-It can walk up and down the Octree chopping up larger tiles making sure render every point of the screen only once.
+It can walk up and down the Octree chopping up larger tiles to make sure we do not render anything on top of anything else.

 Until we do that, we could punt on making things look correct while loads are in progress.
-We could draw non-ideal tiles as highlighted or with a special border.
-Purposely make them look different and wrong until the data is fully loaded.
-Aside from blending this would address a common complaint with tiled image viewers that you often can't tell if the data is still be loaded, you can't tell when you are looking at downsampled data, which could be a big issue for scientific uses.
+We could even highly the fact that a tile has not been fully loaded.
+Purposely make them look different until the data is fully loaded.
+Aside from blending this would address a common complaint with tiled image viewers: you often can't tell if the data is still being loaded.
+This could be a big issue for scientific uses, you don't want people drawing the wrong conclusions from the data.

 Time-series Multiscale
 ++++++++++++++++++++++

-To make time-series multiscale work at all should not be too hard.
-We need to correctly create a new :class:`~napari.layers.image.experimental._octree_slice.OctreeSlice` every time the slice changes.
+To make time-series multiscale work should not be too hard.
+We just need to correctly create a new :class:`~napari.layers.image.experimental._octree_slice.OctreeSlice` every time the slice changes.

-The challenge will probably be getting performance where we want it.
-For starters we probably need to stop create the "extra" downsampled levels, described in `Future Work: Extending TextureAtlas2D`_.
-Beyond that we just
+The challenge will probably be performance.
+For starters we probably need to stop creating the "extra" downsampled levels, as described in `Future
+Work: Extending TextureAtlas2D`_.
+We need to make sure constructing and tearing down the Octree is fast enough, and make sure loads for the previous slices are canceled and everything is cleaned up.

 Future Work: Extending TextureAtlas2D